ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

 ### Publishing to IPFS

 From the perspective of a DApp developer, publishing to IPFS is pretty straightforward.
 You take your frontend build and add it to your IPFS node or to a pinning service.
-Publishing to IPFS results in a CID which represents that version the frontend.
+Publishing to IPFS results in a CID which represents that version of the frontend.

-Uniswap, for example, has automated publishing to Pinata as part of their build process and publish the CID for each version in the release:
+Uniswap, for example, has automated publishing to Pinata as part of their build process, and they publish the CID for each version in the release:

 ![Uniswap release on GitHub](../assets/dapps-ipfs/uniswap-release.png)